strapi/strapi/docs/docs/guides/e2e/00-setup.md

 yarn test:e2e --domains admin -- login.spec.ts
 ```

-To open a browser instance and and the playwright debugger, you can pass the
+To debug your tests with a browser instance and the playwright debugger, you can pass the
 `--debug` option like this:

 ```shell